 What is the difference between Encryption and Hashing?

-Here’s the thing, encryption is designed to work from both ways.
-For example, if a file is encrypted, then another person with the correct ciphertext or secret key can decrypt the file to view its contents.
+Here’s the thing, encryption is designed to work both ways.
+For example, if a file is encrypted, another person with the correct ciphertext or secret key can decrypt it to view its contents.

-Hashing is quite different because it is a one-way street, which means, once a file or password is hashed, there is no going back.
-This is why privacy-focused companies tend to use hashing for passwords to make sure not even themselves can view the data once the process is complete.
+Hashing is quite different because it is a one-way process, meaning that once a file or password is hashed, there is no going back.
+This is why privacy-focused companies tend to use hashing for passwords to ensure that even they cannot view the data once the process is complete.

 It’s quite effective, though that doesn’t mean it’s foolproof because nothing in this world is.